onicrom/docker-jormungandr/README.md

 #### Options

 The default build options are:
-- mode: praos (supports bft or praos)
+- mode: bft (supports bft or praos)
 - jormungandr branch: master
 - number of nodes: 1
 - number of pre-funded wallets: 1